kenballus/smtp-garden/README.md

 A containerized arrangement of various open-source SMTP servers for differential fuzzing.
 Part of the [DIGIHEALS](https://github.com/narfindustries/digiheals-public) [ARPA-H](https://arpa-h.gov/) collaboration.

-## Status (as of 8/27/2024)
+## Status (as of 8/28/2024)
 - Configuration of SMTP servers: in progress
-  - aiosmtpd, Apache James, Exim, nullmailer, OpenSMTPD, Postfix, and Sendmail are functional works-in-progress
+  - aiosmtpd, Apache James, Exim, Msmtp, nullmailer, OpenSMTPD, Postfix, and Sendmail are functional works-in-progress
   - other candidate SMTP servers/MTAs are listed in [issues](https://github.com/kenballus/smtp-garden/issues)
 - Support containers: in progress / pre-implementation
   - echo server improved with async methods.
 An output filter/beautifier would be nice.